 The simple reason behind this is that the Intel CPU without the iGPU costs less than its counterpart WITH an iGPU.

-Intel CPUs With and Without iGPU Performance
+Intel CPUs With and Without iGPU performance

-With AMD, things are not quite uniform.
+With AMD, things are not entirely uniform.

-AMD CPUs with an iGPU have lower performance/dollar ratio as compared to the non-iGPU variant when it comes to sheer CPU performance.
+AMD CPUs with an iGPU have a lower performance/dollar ratio as compared to the non-iGPU variant when it comes to sheer CPU performance.

 So Do I Need Integrated Graphics on CPU?